Malachi Nelson

-Malachi Nelson is an American football quarterback.
+Malachi Nelson (born December 7, 2003) is an American college football quarterback for the UTEP Miners.
+He has previously played for the USC Trojans and the Boise State Broncos.

-Early life and high school
+Early life

-Nelson lives in Los Alamitos, California and attends Los Alamitos High School.
+Nelson was raised in Los Alamitos, California and attended Los Alamitos High School.
 He began receiving scholarship offers to play college football while he was in the eighth grade.
-As a freshman as Los Alamitos, Nelson passed for 883 yards with eight touchdowns and five interceptions.
+As a freshman at Los Alamitos, Nelson passed for 883 yards with eight touchdowns and five interceptions.
 Nelson completed 73.9% of his passes for 1,513 yards and 23 touchdowns during his sophomore season.

 Nelson was rated a five-star recruit and committed to play college football at Oklahoma during the summer prior to his junior year over offers from Alabama, Florida State, LSU, Notre Dame, Ohio State, and USC.
 Nelson was named the Press-Telegram Player of the Year after passing for 2,690 yards and 39 touchdowns in his junior season.
 He decommitted shortly after the departure of Oklahoma head coach Lincoln Riley.
 Nelson then committed to play at USC.
 Nelson competed in the finals of the 2022 Elite 11 quarterback competition.
 Entering his senior season, he was ranked the best recruit in the nation by ESPN.

 College career

+USC

 Nelson joined the USC Trojans as an early enrollee in January 2023.
+He only appeared in one game, as Caleb Williams was the starter, which allowed him to redshirt and keep 4 years of college eligibility.
+On December 17, 2023, Nelson announced that he would be entering the transfer portal.

+Boise State

+On January 6, 2024, Nelson announced that he would be transferring to Boise State.
+Nelson competed for the starting QB position with Maddux Madsen, who won the job, and only appeared in three blowout victories for Boise State in 2024.
+On December 12, 2024, Nelson announced that he would enter the transfer portal and leave Boise State.

+UTEP

+On January 6, 2025, Nelson announced that he would be transferring to the University of Texas at El Paso.
+In 2025, Nelson is competing for the starting quarterback position with returning starter Skyler Locklear and Shay Smith.

+Statistics

 Personal life

 Nelson's father, Eric, is a pastor.
 Nelson signed a Name, Image and Likeness (NIL) deal with a Los Angeles-based hospitality firm shortly after the conclusion of his junior year of high school.